altocodenl/TODIS/readme.md

 Calls are the transitions.

-- Obstacles: implicitness, being blind at the process

 Communication as basis.
 Read is write. get is a call. consider the data at rest as a queryable surface. there's no data in itself, only data that you can query. a read is a write on the readers end. a transformation that is symmetric in the read and write perhaps.